martinring/thesis/src/5-Partitioning.md

 as possible out of partial verification.
 In this regard, note that there may be external reasons to fix (or not fix) a variable.
 For example, it makes no sense to fix sensor input which changes rapidly, but it makes a lot of sense to fix configuration parameters which rarely change.
-Obviously such considerations can easily be integrated into the proposed analysis e.g. by adding a *weight* to the variables such that instantiating some variables (which do not change often) is favourable to instantiating others (which do change often).
+Obviously, such considerations can easily be integrated into the proposed analysis e.g. by adding a *weight* to the variables such that instantiating some variables (which do not change often) is favourable to instantiating others (which do change often).